 On the facts and the record, the Applicant's alleged difficulty was self-created because a smaller building could have been constructed on the Premises.
 However, this self-created difficulty is not fatal to the application.
-According to the plans submitted to the Zoning Board and arguments by architect Michael Goldblum, every effort has been taken to ensure that the proposed building will be minimally imposing and will blend in with the aesthetic, structure and scale of other buildings fronting Main Street.
+Every effort has been taken to ensure that the proposed building will be minimally imposing and will blend in with the aesthetic, structure and scale of other buildings fronting Main Street.
 Indeed, these are express goals of the Project, which are consistent with the Village's Zoning Ordinance and the Master Plan.

 In contrast, the difficulty here is not self-created to the extent that, if a smaller building was proposed, it would not blend in scale and otherwise remain consistent with the overall development plan for this zoning district.
 Further, the Applicant's difficulty is not self-created in that it fosters high density residential use in an area around the central business district, and in upgrading commercial area aesthetics to create a "more inviting and exciting image of the Village for its merchants".
-See Master Plan.

-Considering the above factors, granting the proposed area variances as set forth in the Prior Approvals is consistent with the development goals of the Master Plan.
-Granting the above area variances would have no appreciable impacts on the community and would establish consistent precedent for future developers in the area.
-Thus, the Zoning Board has resolved to grant the above referenced area variances for this Project and to confirm that such Prior Approvals remain in full force and effect, whether due to being reinstated and ratified herein, or because they never lapsed and remain valid and binding at this time.
+Considering the above factors, extending the proposed area variances as set forth in the Prior Approvals is consistent with the development goals of the Master Plan.
+Extending the above area variances would have no appreciable impacts on the community and would establish consistent precedent for future developers in the area.
+Thus, the Zoning Board has resolved to extend the above referenced area variances for this Project and to confirm that such Prior Approvals remain in full force and effect.